Aims

 Four Facets

-Ark Blake Academy’s Curriculum focuses on "Four Facets" of learning and development – knowledge, domain-centric skills, character and health – so that our pupils leave us knowledgable and skilled, as well as values-driven, content and healthy.
+Ark Blake Academy’s Curriculum focuses on "Four Facets" of learning and development – knowledge, domain-centric skills, character and health – so that our students leave us knowledgeable and skilled, as well as values-driven, content and healthy.

-- Powerful knowledge – This enables pupils to think understand ideas and content beyond their own experience, widening their horizons, and equipping them to engage with intellectual conversation and contribute meaningfully to society.
+- Powerful knowledge – This enables students to think, understand ideas and content beyond their own experience, widening their horizons, and equipping them to engage with intellectual conversation and contribute meaningfully to society.

-- Domain-centric skills – We focus on teaching skills within specific subject disciplines, such that our pupils can become proficient as mathematicians, scientists, writers, linguists, historians, geographers, athletes, artists, musicians and philosophers.
-Alongside this we explicitly teach transferrable skills such as listening, note-taking, debating, conducting research, giving presentations and managing extended projects, as all these set pupils up for future professional success.
+- Domain-centric skills – We focus on teaching skills within specific subject disciplines, such that our students can become proficient as mathematicians, scientists, writers, linguists, historians, geographers, athletes, artists, musicians and philosophers.
+Alongside this we explicitly teach transferrable skills such as listening, note-taking, debating, conducting research, giving presentations and managing extended projects, as all these set students up for future professional success.

-- Character – Our pupils need to leave school as fully contributing citizens who seek social justice, make wise choices and thrive alongside others.
-Our Blake Values are woven through the curriculum so as to strengthen all our pupils' characters at every opportunity.
+- Character – Our students need to leave school as fully contributing citizens who seek social justice, make wise choices and thrive alongside others.
+Our Blake Values are woven through the curriculum so as to strengthen all our students' characters at every opportunity.

-- Health – Alongside any academic teaching, educating pupils about physical, emotional and mental health is paramount to pupils achieving their potential and thriving in society.
+- Health – Alongside any academic teaching, educating students about physical, emotional and mental health is paramount to students achieving their potential and thriving in society.

 Implementation